ActionLabNetwork/ourvoice/config/content/faq.md

 ## 4. How can I be sure that this platform is anonymous and secure?

 [{{frontmatter.deployment}}](/) uses industry grade encryption ([Advanced Encryption Standard](https://www.iso.org/standard/54531.html)) to ensure that all data transferred is secure.
 Additionally, all connections to [{{frontmatter.deployment}}](/) are made using the [HTTPS](https://tools.ietf.org/html/rfc5246) protocol.
 The private link is generated randomly and is not linked to your email address in any way, and we do not keep a record of the email addresses that have either requested a link or have been sent a link.
-There are no user accounts or other mechanisms to identify people who have used the system. [{{frontmatter.deployment}}](/) is hosted on servers that are external to participating organisations, and all other parties in the {{frontmatter.organisation}}.
+There are no user accounts or other mechanisms to identify people who have used the system. [{{frontmatter.deployment}}](/) is hosted on DCA servers and so are external to the organisations participating in this deployment.
+This server is security key protected and only accessible to the {{frontmatter.organisation}} team and Action Lab, Monash University (for maintenance purposes only).

 ## 5. How long is the OurVoice platform open?